 1975: Actress Drew Barrymore, whose breakout role came in 1982 as a 6-year-old in Steven Spielberg's "E.T. the Extra-Terrestrial," is born in Culver City, Calif.
 A member of the Barrymore acting family, she has since gone on to star in movies such as "Poison Ivy," "Boys on the Side," "The Wedding Singer," "Never Been Kissed," "Charlie's Angels" and "50 First Dates."

 1976: Singer Florence Ballard, one of the founding members of the Motown group The Supremes, dies at age 32 in Detroit, Mich., from cardiac arrest caused by a blood clot in one of her coronary arteries.
-She sang on 16 top 40 singles with The Supremes, including 10 No. 1 hits, before Motown founder Berry Gordy removed from the group in 1967.
+She sang on 16 top 40 singles with The Supremes, including 10 No. 1 hits, before Motown founder Berry Gordy removed her from the group in 1967.
 Ballard was posthumously inducted to the Rock and Roll Hall of Fame as a member of The Supremes in 1988.

 1980: In what would be called the "Miracle on Ice," the United States hockey team defeats the heavily favored Soviet Union hockey team 4-3 in the medal round at the Winter Olympics in Lake Placid, N.Y.
 The team, made up of amateur and collegiate players and led by coach Herb Brooks, would go on to secure the gold medal by beating Finland two days later.